 If you develop a skill set that solves a specific problem that people are having—and a problem that you enjoy solving—you will become extremely marketable.

 For example, most OTs and PTs have a very difficult time selling themselves and their services, and very few are savvy with social media and digital marketing.
 If you make yourself an expert salesperson, or you learn the ins and outs of online sales strategies, you will easily excel in a role as a social media manager, or where you’re marketing (selling) rehab practitioners’ services.

 For me (Sarah), my hobby of writing an OT blog became a career when I switched my mindset.
 Rather than seeing my website as a fun pastime, I realized that I was serving fellow OTs—I was solving a problem by filling in gaps in the information about OT careers that was available online.
 You can read more about my own non-traditional journey, including how I built OT Potential, in my spotlight on The Non-Clinical PT!

 I made solving this problem my focus and went after the skills I would need to solve it:

 - I learned about website building.

-- I studied how I could make my articles align with the questions people are asking.
+- I studied how I could make my articles align with the questions people ask.

-Unless you get really lucky and land the first non-traditional job you apply to, you’ll probably wind up slowly easing out of your day job and into non-clinical work.
+Unless you get really lucky and land the first non-traditional job you apply to, you’ll probably wind up slowly easing out of your day job and into your new career.
 If you’re a writer, designer, usability expert or anything else, once you have your basic skills established, a great place to start is by picking up freelance work.